GirumSe/iCog-Internship-Tasks/Some_DSA/README.md

 specific value, then repeat this process for any nodes that become new leaves due to the removal.
 Continue until no more leaves with the target value remain.
 Your task is to return the modified tree's root.
 - Hint: Use post-order traversal to process children before the parent, allowing you to identify and remove leaf nodes efficiently.

 Example 1:
 - Input: root = [1,2,3,2,null,2,4], target = 2
 - Output: [1,null,3,null,4]
 - Explanation: Leaf nodes in green with value (target = 2) are removed (Picture in left).
-After removing, new nodes become leaf nodes with value (target = 2) (Picture in center).

 **Solution**